🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 For daily backups and automatic backups, UpdraftPlus is recommended.
 For manual backups and website migration, All-in-One WP Migration and Backup is recommended.

-For other popular backup Plugins found via backend search, you can also install and test them yourself to choose the one you prefer.
-After installation, it is recommended to test the restore function after backing up.
+Other popular backup plugins found via backend search can also be installed and tested if interested.
+Choose the one that suits you best.
+After installation, it is recommended to test the restore function immediately after backing up.

 Essential Tips and Pitfalls to Avoid for WordPress Website Backup